-5.1.
-Reports published by the Issuing Body:

-- Audit Statement for Production Facilities.
-Detailed Audit Report is not publicly available. - Searchable database of issuances and retirements with details about the Beneficiary and the Production Facility of the CO2 Removal Supplier.
-The data is updated on daily basis.
-The Beneficiary can request a reasonable time delay, no longer than 12 months, in publishing Beneficiary details.

-5.2.
-Reports available at request from the Registry Operator:

-- Account Statement of the Account(s) owned by the requesting Account Holder - Retirement Statement, which includes the details of the Retirement Transaction as well as the CORCs included.
+- 5.1.
+Reports published by the Issuing Body: - Audit Statement for Production Facilities.
+Detailed Audit Report is not publicly available. - Searchable database of issuances and cancellations with details about the Beneficiary and the Production Facility of the CO2 Removal Supplier.
+The data is updated on daily basis. - 5.2.
+Reports available at request from the Registry Operator: - Account Statement of the Account(s) owned by the requesting Account Holder - Cancellation Statement, which includes the details of the Cancellation Transaction as well as the CORCs included.